 Safely returning to work and school in the new normal

 The shutdown of hospitals, schools and businesses – whether fully or partially – came suddenly and abruptly for many.
 As challenging as the situation was, it introduced valuable lessons on resilience and adaptability.
 Restoring operations will come with its own challenges and lessons.
-But now, organizations have the technology and the tools they need to reopen safely in this new normal, tapping into informed decisions for the health of their business, and more importantly, for the health of their people.
+But now, organizations have the technology and the tools they need to reopen safely in this new normal, tapping into informed decisions for the health of their businesses, and more importantly, for the health of their people.